rory2988/duckduckgo-scraper/README.md

 #DuckDuckGo Scraper
 ### Overview

-**DuckDuckGo Scraper** is an application that takes a search string as input and returns a list of results scraped fromduckduckgo.com.
+**DuckDuckGo Scraper** is an application that takes a search string as input and returns a list of results scraped from http://www.duckduckgo.com.

 ### Technologies Used